-Parent Responsibilities:
+Parent Responsibilities

-We, as parents, will support our child's learning in the following ways:
+We, as parents, will support our children's learning in the following ways:

-- Ensure that my child is punctual and attends school regularly. - Establish a time for homework and review it regularly. - Support the school in the effort to maintain proper discipline. - Encourage my child's efforts and be available for assistance at home and at school. - Support classroom and school-wide events and activities.
+- Ensure that my child is punctual and attends school regularly OR participates in Remote Learning activities in a timely manner. - Establish a time for homework and review it regularly. - Support the school in the effort to maintain proper discipline. - Encourage my child's efforts and be available for assistance at home and at school. - Monitor the amount of television and video game engagement of my child. - Read with and/or read to my child and let my child see me read. - Support classroom and school-wide events and activities such as PTO meetings, fundraisers, field trips, volunteer opportunities, special programs, etc.

-Student Responsibilities:
+Student Responsibilities

-I, as a student, will share the responsibility to improve my academic achievement to meet or exceed the State's high standards.
-Specifically, I will:
+We, as students, will share the responsibility to improve our academic achievement to meet or exceed the State's high standards.
+Specifically, we will:

-- Display a daily attitude that will help me learn and be successful.
+- Display a daily attitude that will help me learn and be successful. - imely manner.

-- Attend school regularly and on time.

-- Come to school with the required materials and tools required for learning.

-- Complete and return homework assignments.

-- Observe regular study hours.

-- Obey the Code of Student Conduct.
+Attend school regularly and on time OR participate in Remote Learning activities in a till Come to school with the required materials and tools for learning.
+Complete and return homework assignments.
+Observe regular study hours.
+Obey the student code of conduct.
+Parent Signature(s) Student Signature